Crome median real estate price is $619,389, which is less expensive than 72.2% of California neighborhoods and 24.2% of all U.S. neighborhoods.

 Also, an extraordinary 24.0% of the residents of the Crome neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Crome neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Crome neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 73.6% of the households here have four, five, or more cars.
 That is more cars per household than in 100.0% of the neighborhoods in the nation.

 In the Crome neighborhood, carpooling is still a popular way to get to and from work.
 NeighborhoodScout's analysis reveals that 34.4% of commuters carpool here, which is more than in 99.5% of all U.S. neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Crome neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Crome neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 13.3% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.9% of all neighborhoods in America.

 Did you know that the Crome neighborhood has more Irish and Swedish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 33.9% of this neighborhood's residents have Irish ancestry and 6.6% have Swedish ancestry.